SpaceG/spaceg.github.io/_posts/2015-03-24-user-is-not-in-the-sudoers-file-this-incident-will-be-reported.markdown

 (3.)
-Change Below the User Privile specification
+Add Below the User Privile specification

 <blockquote>
 	"Open Terminal and learn to Fly with your Machine!"